nicholausdy/Adaptive-Polyphase-Sampling-Keras/README.md

     pages     = {3773-3783}
 }
 ```
-The main library used to implement the proposed APS method is Keras, which is cited in the following BibText entry.
+The main library used to implement the proposed APS method is Keras with Tensorflow as its backend, which are cited in the following BibText entry.
 ```BibText
 @misc{chollet2015keras,
     title           = {Keras},